dawillcox/configured_mail_sender/DOCUMENTATION.rst

 ``configured_mail_sender`` makes it easy for a Python script to send emails on behalf of a user without dealing with the details of interaction with the sending email provider.
-Your script needs to know only the sending email address. ``mail_sender`` uses configuration files (system-wide or user-specific) to figure out how to communicate with the sender's email domain.
+Your script needs to know only the sending email address. ``configured_mail_sender`` uses configuration files (system-wide or user-specific) to figure out how to communicate with the sender's email domain.